Ventura Land Trust

 How does Ventura Land Trust spend its money?

 Ventura Land Trust directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Ventura Land Trust tax-deductible?